inno-devops-labs/F23-core-course-labs/lab10.md

 # Lab 10: Introduction to Helm

-## Overview

-In this lab, you will become familiar with Helm, set up a local development environment, and generate manifests for your application.

 ## Task 1: Helm Setup and Chart Creation

 **6 Points:**

+In this lab, you will become familiar with Helm, set up a local development environment, and generate manifests for your application.

 1. Learn About Helm:
    - Begin by exploring the architecture and concepts of Helm: